OWASP/www-policy/legal/speaker-agreement.md

 I understand that the views and opinions expressed at the Conference will be mine and not those of the Company.

-Presenters are encouraged to include their contact information when introducing themselves and their company logo if they want to on the corresponding slide, but may NOT include their logo on any other slide or handout materials.
+Presenters are encouraged to include their contact information when introducing themselves and their company logo if they want to on the corresponding slide, but are discouraged from including their logo on any other slide or handout materials.
 Presenters are to avoid any appearance of commercialism in their session and presentations are to be of a technical or solutions emphasis.
 Further, I understand that the program tracks of the Conference/event/chapter are an educational event, not a sales or marketing platform.
 I agree that my presentation(s) will be an objective review of the topic on which I am presenting, and will not contain any content that is a sales or promotional pitch for any specific product(s) or company(ies).
 My materials will also be reflective of the current status of the topic(s) I am addressing.

 I agree that the information contained in my presentation(s) or related presentation materials (a) will be factual and not misleading, (b) will not violate any obligation of confidentiality that I (or my company or 2 organization) has with any third party, (c) will not violate the intellectual property of any third party and (d) will not defame any third party.